Most Active Stories

 Broken down by state, the highest share of households with reported same-sex couples — both married and unmarried — was in Washington, D.C., at nearly 2 percent.
 Washington was followed by Vermont, Massachusetts, California, Oregon, Delaware, New Mexico and Washington state.
 On the other end of the scale, North Dakota, South Dakota and Wyoming had the smallest shares, each with less than one-third of 1 percent.

 "[What] we learn is that there are same-sex couples virtually everywhere in the U.S.," Gates says, "[and] many of them live outside of some of the urban areas that many people associate with the gay and lesbian population."

 Nationwide, about 51 percent of the couples last year were female.
-Nearly one in five of the same-sex couples was raising children at home — widely distributed among those who reported being in marriage relationships and those who were not.
+Nearly 1 in 5 of the same-sex couples was raising children at home — widely distributed among those who reported being married and those who did not.

 "Every step is a step forward in acknowledging that, yes, we do exist," said Lois Farnham, of Burlington, Vt., who recorded a civil union with Holly Puterbaugh the first day they were allowed in 2000 and then legally married her in 2009.

 Farnham, 67, said she expected the census numbers would underestimate the number of people in such relationships, noting that many same-sex couples keep quiet about their married status.
 "They can't share that with a lot of people for family or job security reasons.
 It's still an issue and people are still being discriminated against," she said.

 Puterbaugh, 65, said many couples live as if they're married without making it formal.
 "You have to remember that there are many straight couples who have chosen not to marry for whatever reason that may be," she said.

 Demographer Gary Gates also says that many same-sex couples still use terms like "roommate" explicitly to hide their identity, so he says that the new number might still be an undercount of the number of same-sex marriages.